-Dave McDonald is a Canberra-based church-planter, pastor and sports chaplain.
+Dave McDonald is National Director for the Fellowship of Independent Evangelical Churches in Australia.
 He and his wife Fiona have four children, two daughters-in-law, and two grandchildren.
 He has lived in Canberra for the last 26 years, where he has served as the pastor of a church called Crossroads, and more recently Stromlo Christian Church.
 Dave blogs at macarisms.com, and is the author of Hope Beyond Cure.

 Gary Millar is principal of Queensland Theological College.
 After studying chemistry in his home city of Belfast, Gary moved to Aberdeen in Scotland to study theology, before completing a DPhil at Oxford on Deuteronomy (published as Now Choose Life in the series New Studies in Biblical Theology).
 Gary worked as a pastor for the next 17 years in both Northern Ireland and the Republic of Ireland and was involved in both church revitalization and church planting, before moving to Brisbane to lead the team at QTC.
 Gary is married to Fiona and has three daughters: Lucy, Sophie, and Rebekah.